 There are three types of plasticity markers or factors: phenotypic, endophenotypic and genetic.
 Here are some examples of these markers and their Parenting x Environment interaction effects.

 Difficult temperament is defined as low inhibitory control, high dispositional frustration, high activity level and/or low soothability.
-It is a phenotypic factor (genetically related factor you can “see”) that demonstrates the differential susceptibility nature of a child’s behavior.
+It is a phenotypic factor (genetically related factor you can “see”) that demonstrates the differential susceptibility nature of the child behavior.